 top of page

-We want our students to view themselves as authors, to become insatiable readers, and to grow into confident, articulate speakers, capable of expressing their ideas clearly, both in class discussions and in formal presentations.
+Heritage students view themselves as authors, become readers, and grow into confident, articulate speakers capable of expressing their ideas clearly, both in class discussions and in formal presentations.

 bottom of page